-Some information on John Dillinger Gang's Fort Wayne, IN Connection on CherryTeaTime blog has some interesting reader comments on Van Meter's Fort Wayne activities.
+John Dillinger Gang's Fort Wayne, IN Connection July 25, 2009 on CherryTeaTime blog has some interesting reader comments on Van Meter's Fort Wayne activities.

 Other Dillinger Information

-- Find-A-Grave shows John Dillinger is buried in Crown Hill Cemetery Indianapolis, Crown Hill Cemetery on Wikipedia, The Free Encyclopedia says it is the third largest cemetery in the United States.
+- John Dillinger on Find A Grave shows he is buried in Crown Hill Cemetery Indianapolis, Crown Hill Cemetery on Wikipedia, The Free Encyclopedia says it is the third largest cemetery in the United States.

-- Hammond, Indiana has the John Dillinger Museum Crime Doesn't Pay.
+- Hammond, Indiana has the John Dillinger Museum Crime Doesn't Pay at Southshore Indiana.

 - The state of Indiana lists John Dillinger Resources

 - Public Enemies movie stared Johnny Depp shown on Public Enemies (2009 film) on Wikipedia, The Free Encyclopedia.

 Infamous Former Residents

 - City native, dead at 89, found fame as bigot Report: Request made for burial at Arlington Willis Allison Carto